oniony/TMSU/README.md

   * Case insensitive queries can now be performed with the --ignore-case option on the 'files' subcommand.
   * Added integration tests covering CLI.
+  * Relaxed restrictions on tag and value names.
+Problematic characters can now be escaped with backslash.

 v0.5.2
 ------